AKASHAorg/akasha-docs/docs/data-fetching-and-mutations/hooks/apollo-hooks/index.md

 _________
 ### useGetReflectionsFromBeamQuery
 _________
-## Queries - (Stream)
+## Queries - (Indexed Streams)

+In order to avoid hitting the ceramic node for every query, to speed up the query execution and enable advanced filtering capabilites some hooks have a `StreamQuery` version.
+Since this is a different service, provided by AKASHA, these hooks require an extra field called `indexer`.
+The functionality of hooks with the `StreamQuery` suffix is almost identical to the non suffixed counterparts.

+You can identify if a hook has an indexed version by trying to import it from the `@akashaorg/ui-core-hooks/lib/generated/apollo` package.

+Example
+- `useGetAppsQuery` => `useGetAppsStreamQuery`
+- `useGetContentBlockQuery` => `useGetContentBlockStreamQuery`

 :::info
-* `Stream` queries provide hooks to access data from the indexing service.
-They require the `indexer` to be passed to the hook upon initialization.
+* `StreamQuery` suffixed hooks provides access to data from the indexing service.
+For this reason, sometimes it may exhibit a delay between the data that is already in the Ceramic node and the indexing service.
+This delay should not be noticeable by the end user but it may require additional logic when doing a mutation and expecting the data to be immediately available.
 :::
 _________
 ### useGetAppsStreamQuery